JADE-V-V/JADE/docs/source/usage/installation.rst

   | ``python -m jade``

 The folder structure should now look like the one described in :ref:`folders`.
+During this operation the benchmark inputs contained at `IAEA repository <https://github.com/IAEA-NDS/open-benchmarks>`_ are fetched.

 A JADE instance has now been initialized and it is ready to be configured as discussed in the :ref:`config` section.

+In case the user possesses a valid access token for the F4E GitLab, they can provide it in the ``<root>/cfg/env_vars_cfg.yml`` file.
+And then use the JADE utility:

+  | ``python -m jade.utilitis --fetch``

+in order to obtain also the inputs stored at the F4E GitLab.